dustinsterk/Mini-Radio-Control/README.md

         ```bash
         python MiniRadio.py
         ```
-    *   Select the correct serial port for your radio from the dropdown menu.
+    *   The application will attempt to auto-select a serial port and will use a default baud rate (115200).
+Adjust these via the dropdowns if necessary.
     *   Click the "Connect" button.
+It will change to "Disconnect" upon successful connection.
     *   Check the "Enable Cyclic Reading" checkbox to see live status updates from the radio.
-    *   Use the buttons to control your radio.
+    *   Use the buttons and the encoder icon to control your radio.

 ## Configuration:

-*   **Serial Port:** The application attempts to auto-select a sensible default serial port.
-If this is incorrect, please select the appropriate port from the dropdown menu.
+*   **Serial Port & Baud Rate:** The application attempts to auto-select a serial port.
+Both port and baud rate can be selected from their respective dropdown menus before connecting.
-*   **Baud Rate:** Currently hardcoded to `115200`.
-This is a common baud rate for ESP32 projects but may need adjustment if your radio firmware uses a different rate.
+*   **Encoder Button Icon:** The script looks for an icon file (default: `buttonpress.png`) in its directory for the Encoder Button.
+If not found, a text button is displayed as a fallback.

 ## Known Issues / Limitations:

 *   The reliability of cyclic status updates can sometimes be affected by the quality of the serial connection or the radio's responsiveness.
-*   Layout has been optimized for a specific setup; minor adjustments might be needed for different screen resolutions or font settings.
+*   The precise visual centering of the Encoder Button icon across two grid columns can be challenging with `guizero` and might appear slightly different depending on the environment.
+The current implementation uses a stretched icon as a workaround.

 ## Future Enhancements (Ideas):

-*   More robust error handling for serial communication.
+*   More robust error handling and feedback for serial communication issues during operation.
-*   Ability to save and load preferred settings (e.g., last used port).
+*   Ability to save and load preferred settings (e.g., last used port and baud rate).
-*   Visual feedback for ongoing commands.
+*   Visual feedback for ongoing commands or when the radio is busy.
-*   More detailed parsing and display of all available status parameters.
+*   A more sophisticated method for the Encoder Button layout if `guizero`'s capabilities allow.
+*   Option to customize the Encoder Button icon path.

 ## Contributing: